 - Stir the dirt in the bucket and cover it with the lid.

 - Take the bucket to the agriculture-related agency or business that is going to conduct the soil sample for you.

 These steps will need to be repeated if the hayfield or pasture being tested is comprised of varying environmental attributes like those noted above.

 Simply spreading fertilizer on the ground without knowing what type of mix that you need or when it is really needed is like driving without headlights down a dark and curvy country road… you will eventually get somewhere, but a lot of damage will likely occur along the way.

-Looking at agriculture like the science that it is and following best practices as dictated by what the ground, weather, and livestock habits relaying to you is truly the only way to cultivate robustly productive hayfields and pastures.
+Looking at agriculture like the science that it is and following best practices as dictated by what the ground, weather, and livestock habits is truly the only way to cultivate robustly productive hayfields and pastures.

 Tara lives on a 56 acres farm in the Appalachian Mountains, where she faces homesteading and farming challenges every single day, raising chickens, goats, horses, and tons of vegetables.
 She’s an expert in all sorts of homesteading skills such as hide tanning, doll making, tree tapping, and many more.